 Zucchini plants often produce primarily male flowers, so the fruit will take a while to form due to the female blossoms not opening.
 The male flowers will attract pollinating insects to the region.

 Zucchinis need male and female flowers to open simultaneously to set fruit.
+Growing more plants, increases the chances for more flowers to be open and pollinated.

 You may need to hand-pollinate if: